Thailand's 'spirit houses' believed to bring fortune and protection | DW | 01.09.2021

 Before construction begins, the spirits must be informed for them to grant permission for the use of the land.
 This typically involves rituals to invite guardian spirits into their dwelling.

-"To set up a spirit house, first a pit is dug out and homeowners put in money, amulets, metal pieces and colorful stones," said Narongdet, adding that this is believed to bring positive energy.
+"To set up a spirit house, first a pit is dug out and homeowners put in money, amulets, pieces of metal and colorful stones," said Narongdet, adding that this is believed to bring positive energy.

-The look of spirit houses depends on the wealth of the owner, but their appearance or opulence is secondary.
+The type of spirit house depends on the wealth of the owner, but their appearance or opulence is secondary.
 What matters most is how the living honor the spirits.

 According to tradition, spirits need food.
 Regular offerings include rice, a platter of fresh fruit, desserts and colorful drinks.